 Movies and Me

 Movies were my sanctified space, my imaginal refuge, my worldly mentor, my soul companion.
-Now in my third act, I am ever grateful to have found my way to this calling.
-Teaching others to find beauty and meaning in movies is where fate has been pointing me all along.
+Cinema is my constant point of reference.
+Now in my third act, I am deeply grateful to have found my way to this calling.
+Teaching others to find beauty and meaning in movies is where fate had been pointing me all along.